Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Introduction

 In regard to works on small groups of galaxies, in particular those of a compact nature (e.g. Hickson~1997, Tovmassian~et~al.~1999, Allam \& Tucker~2000, de Carvalho~et~al.~2005, Niemi et al.~2007, McConnachie et~al.~2008, Mamon~2008, D\'{\i}az-Gim\'enez et al.~2012), a recurrent topic is the question of the abundance of physical groups and explaining their ``existence'' given their small crossing times.
 Dynamical studies (e.g. Barnes~1989, Athanassoula, Makino \& Bosma 1997, G{\'o}mez-Flechoso \& Dom{\'{\i}}nguez-Tenreiro~2001, Aceves \& Vel\'azquez 2002) have shown that compact groups may have a long existence given particular initial conditions.
 Cosmological simulations (e.g. Diaferio et al.~1994, Governato~et al.~1996, Casagrande \& Diaferio 2006, Sommer-Larsen~2006) have also addressed the question of compact groups, including part of the baryonic physics of gas.
-Comparisons of observed compact associations (CAs) with mock catalogues have led to the conclusion that a significant fraction (about 30\%) of observed compact groups in observational catalogs are physical systems (e.g. McConnachie et al.~2008, Mamon~2008, D\'{\i}az-Gim\'enez \& Mamon 2010), with percentages differing depending on the specifics of the selection criteria used for constructing the mock catalogs.
+Comparisons of observed compact associations (CAs) with mock catalogues have led to the conclusion that a significant fraction (about 30\%) of observed compact groups in observational catalogs are physical systems (e.g. McConnachie et al.~2008, Mamon~2008, D\'{\i}az-Gim\'enez \& Mamon 2010), with percentages differing depending on the specifics of the selection criteria used for constructing the mock catalogs (e.g. Duarte \& Mamon 2014).
+The problem of the longevity of small compact groups is still an open question.

 The amount and distribution of luminous and dark matter in structures in the universe, from galaxies to clusters, is an important problem and may well serve to discriminate or impose restrictions to cosmological models.
 Intracluster light observed in, for example, the Coma Cluster and other clusters (e.g. Zwicky~1951, Gonzalez et~al.~2000) suggest that it may conform from 10 to 50 percent of the total light of such structures.
 Intragroup diffuse light in some Hickson's compact groups has also been observed, where different fractions have been quoted; e.g., for HCG44 is its found about 5 percent of the total light (Aguerri et~al.~2006), and for HCG95 and HCG79 fractions of about 11 and 45 percent, respectively, have been found (Da Rocha \& Mendes de Oliveira~2005).